 Why would you want to create a buffer in your aquaponics system?
 There are a few critical reasons.
 First, while fish can generally adapt to pH levels that are outside of their ideal range, they cannot handle dramatic, rapid swings in pH.
 At The Aquaponic Source, we take phone calls every week from customers who are struggling with what appears to be random fish deaths.
 When we ask them to measure their pH several times during the day, we often see dangerous intra-day swings of an entire point or more!
 We then ask them to test the KH levels in their water and they nearly always report that they have a level that is below 4.0.

-Second, maintaining a buffer is critical for bacterial health.
+Maintaining a buffer is important for fish and bacterial health.
 If you get to the point where your system carbonates are completely depleted, your system pH can “crash” (decrease rapidly).
 If it does, your beneficial bacteria will quickly die and biological filtration will stop entirely.

 The second reason is that un-maintained buffers may eventually be entirely consumed which in turn may lead to a pH crash in your system.
 Again, while this is true, it is no reason to avoid establishing a buffer in the first place since without a buffer, pH crashes become much more likely!
 It just means that you need to monitor your carbonate levels and build them back up if they drop below 4.0 dKH.

-- 2. If you are above 4 dKH, then you should be fine for now but be sure to retest weekly as part of your normal testing regime.
-Remember that as your system matures, it will create more and more nitric acid so your cargonate levels will drop over time.
+- If you are above 4 dKH, then you should be fine for now but be sure to retest weekly as part of your normal testing regime.
+Remember that as your system matures, it will create more and more nitric acid so your carbonate levels will drop over time.

 That is it.
 Your system will benefit from both increased pH stability and increased potassium levels.
 And your fish and bacteria will thank you!